jyotiyadav2508/childhood-memories-react-pp5/README.md

 - jwt decode - Using command `npm install jwt-decode`.
 Used to remove requests to refresh an access token for signed out users.
 It enables the refresh token to be decoded so that a timestamp can be put in local storage, if a timestamp does not exist in the user's local storage then access refresh requests will not be made.

 ## Testing
+Testing has taken place continuously throughout the development of the project.
+Each view was tested regularly.
+When the outcome was not as expected, debugging took place at that point.
+An exhaustive list of features were checked on different devices and browsers.
+They were performed and their scrrenshots can be found in the features section on how the distinct features render.

+- Link for TESTING.md file:- [Testing Results Here](TESTING.md)

 ## Deployment